OfficeDev/office-js-docs-pr/docs/excel/show-hide-add-in.md

 ---
 title: Show or hide the task pane of your Office Add-in
-description: 'Learn how to programmatically hide or show the user interface of an add-in while it runs continuously' ms.date: 12/02/2020
+description: 'Learn how to programmatically hide or show the user interface of an add-in while it runs continuously.' ms.date: 12/02/2020
 localization_priority: Normal
 ---